Jason-Z1/DataPulse/README.md

 3. **../rollups/** - pre-aggregated 5m / 30min / 1hr Parquet

+4. **main.py** - finds the file path for the given symbol and time increment.
+Once the file path is found, the script will use PyArrow to efficiently parse through the file to find stock data from *Time Start* to *Time End*.

+---
+This section is going to be scrapped for now, will be considered for further optimizations in the future

 4. **etl_ohlvc.py** - the script that will normalize the data (read raw -> write data)
   * Input is the data from ../raw/ and the output is going to ../data/ where the data will be stored in a Parquet file
+---